Designing and Conducting Fieldwork (Modules 27, 31, 35)

 Suggested readings:

 Barrett, C. B., & Cason, J. (2020).
-Identifying a Site and Funding Source.
+Identifying a Site and Funding Source; Predeparture Preparations.
 Overseas research II: A practical guide.
 Routledge. (ebook pdf is available at SU library)

 Altman, M. (2009).
 Funding, funding.
 PS: Political Science & Politics, 42(03), 521-526. doi:10.1017/S1049096509090830

-Awal, Mohammed, et al. Forthcoming.
+Awal, Mohammed, et al. 2026.
 “Perfect Planning May be Impossible… but You Can Work to Change Knowledge Production.”
 In The Handbook of Field Research, edited by Naomi Holmes and Dan Hammett, Routledge.

 3:30pm - 5:00pm – Operating in the Field: Overview of Data-Collection Techniques